Breadcrumbs: Home > Property FAQs > Are Zoopla price estimates accurate?

 "...
 December 2007 the BBC reported "To date they have been about as wide off the mark as is possible."
 Which puts it mildly and questions why they are still asked for their views.
 Ironically after nearly a decade of predicting a crash, and as house prices stood on the precipice in April 2007, Ed Stansfield from Capital Economics said "It gets to a stage when you can't keep saying a crash will happen while prices keep on rising".
 The following year prices dropped..."

-"... wrong.
-A perfect example was the Halifax, much of whose business rests on the property market.
-In January 2004 they predicted house prices for the year would rise by 8%.
-Six months later they revised this figure to a rise of 16%, they were admitting to being 100% wrong.
-Capital..."
+"... and utterly wrong.
+A perfect example was the Nationwide, much of whose business rests on the property market.
+In January 2013 they predicted house prices for the year would be static.
+According to their own records prices actually rose 8% in the following 12 months.
+Capital Economics, a..."

 "... property we can also produce meaningless information.
 According to the Nationwide the average price of a UK home at the end of 1999 was £74,683 but the average for the ten years before was £56,713.
 So it should follow that house prices would decrease back to their 'long term' average but they..."